 Parents with twins or two children under 4 may find that a double stroller is the easiest way to get around.
 There are two main categories: side-by-side double strollers, which have two seats next to each other and tandem (also called 'in-line') double strollers, which have one seat in front of the other.

-Double Stroller Essentials
+Double Stroller Benefits

 - Super-convenient as they can be converted from single to double and back to single when needed.
-Try the Silver Cross Wave, Bugaboo Donkey Twin or Uppababy Vista V2.
+Try the Silver Cross Wave, Bugaboo Donkey Twin, or UPPAbaby VISTA V2.

 - Add on a ride-along board for a third, older child.